Mohamed Aboutrika

-Mohamed Aboutrika (محمد محمد محمد أبو تريكة; born 7 November 1978) is an Egyptian retired professional footballer who played as an attacking midfielder and a forward.
+Mohamed Mohamed Mohamed Aboutrika (محمد محمد محمد أبو تريكة; born 7 November 1978) and known as Mohamed Aboutrika is an Egyptian retired professional footballer who played as an attacking midfielder and a forward.
 He was voted first place in the African Footballer of the Year award in 2008, and was one of five nominees for the 2006 award, and one of the ten nominated for the 2013 award.
 He is widely regarded as one of the greatest African and Arab players of all time.

-Aboutrika won the African Cup of Nations in 2006 with the Egyptian national team.
+Aboutrika won the Africa Cup of Nations in 2006 with the Egyptian national team.
 He also scored the winning goal to help Egypt win the 2008 Africa Cup of Nations.
 He helped his club Al Ahly to win the bronze medal in the FIFA Club World Cup in 2006.

 Off the pitch, he has been noted for both various humanitarian efforts as well as his philanthropy in Egypt.

 Club career

 2004: Debut season with Al Ahly

 In the first half of Egyptian league 2003–2004, Aboutrika scored 3 goals for Tersana.
 In January 2004, he was offered a position in Al Ahly.
 He scored 11 goals in his first 13 appearances with Al Ahly in the 2003–2004 season (all in the league), becoming the second-highest scorer in the Egyptian League with 14 goals.

 Aboutrika's efforts with Ahly drew attention from the Egyptian national team, he started his first game against Trinidad and Tobago in a friendly match before the World Cup 2006 qualifiers on 31 March 2004 in Arab Contractors Stadium.
 The first starting game for Aboutrika ended 2–1 for the Egyptians.
 He started as an attacker, but was found to play better when he played his normal position behind the attackers in the attacking midfield position.
 Aboutrika scored his first national goal in this game.
 He scored 5 goals in his first 6 appearances with Egypt between 2004 and 2005.